DigBioLab/ExpoSeq/README.md

 If you want to implement further plot change you can also refer to the matplotlib.pyplot library and change it in the same way as following:
 ```import matplotlib.pyplot as plt```
 ```plt.xlabel("your_title")```
 If you need further help you can also ask the chatpot which is trained on gpt3.
-Therefore call: ```plotting.askMe()``` .
+Therefore call: ```plot.askMe()``` .
 Yet it is not trained on the package but you can use it to customize your graphs.
-If you would like to have details about the input and function of the plot functions call for instance: ```help(plotting.usqPlot)
+If you would like to have details about the input and function of the plot functions call for instance: ```help(plot.usqPlot)```